 The Revision Rhinoplasty Surgery

-Revision rhinoplasty is performed through an open or closed surgical approach here at our Manhattan facility, similar to a primary rhinoplasty.
+Revision rhinoplasty is performed through an open or closed surgical approach here at our Manhattan facility, similar to primary rhinoplasty.
 In the closed approach, minimal additional scarring will be visible since the incision is created inside the nose and the work takes place through nostril access.
 When correcting the results of prior surgeries, it may be necessary to use an open approach with the incision created on the exterior of the nose between the two nostrils.
 This technique allows for better visibility so the surgeon can see and access the existing issues.
-The doctor will discuss more specific fixes with patients during a consultation at his New York City office.
+Dr. Miller will discuss more specific fixes with patients during a consultation at his New York City office.
 Some common changes are the removal of bone and cartilage when treating a nasal hump formation, and rebuilding tissues with cartilage when depressions form in the skin.

-In instances where the requested fixes are relatively minor, local anesthesia may be utilized for revision rhinoplasty, while general anesthesia or sedation is typically reserved for more extensive corrections.
+In instances where the requested fixes are relatively minor, a local anesthesia may be utilized for revision rhinoplasty, while general anesthesia or sedation is typically reserved for more extensive corrections.
 At the close of the surgery, a protective splint will be placed over the patient’s nose to protect it from damage and help maintain the shape during the critical first week in healing.
 Both bridge and septum splints will be removed one week postoperatively.
 Sutures will be taken out several days after the procedure.

 Secondary nose job patients may experience some difficulty breathing during the first 1-2 weeks of the recovery period, which is largely due to swelling.
 Both inflammation and bruising typically occur around the eyes as well.
 Prescription pain medications can control any pain or discomfort that may be present during healing.
 Normal activity is resumed by most patients at around the 10-day mark, though exercise and heavy lifting should be avoided for about 3 weeks.
 Contact sports, or any activity that could cause trauma to the nose, should be avoided until after the bones have fully healed in 6 weeks.